Adrian-Ball/adrian-ball.github.io/_posts/project-euler/2017-11-16-project-euler-problem-85.md

 categories: project-euler
 author: adrian-ball
 image:
-  teaser: crayon-numbers.png
+  teaser: project-euler/problem-85/wooden-toys-original.jpg
-  feature: crayon-numbers-banner.png
+  feature: project-euler/problem-85/wooden-toys-banner.jpg
 ---

 In [this](https://projecteuler.net/problem=85) problem we are interested in counting the number of sub-rectangles in a rectangular grid.
-Specifically, we are interested in the area of the grid that yields the closest possible sum of sub-rectangles to two million.
+Specifically, we are interested in the area of a grid that yields the closest possible sum of sub-rectangles to two million.
 I know this is a random problem to write up after Problem 1, however I had recently re-solved this problem on the train by accident and the solution also makes use of arithmetic series, so we can exploit that straight away!

 The figure below shows an example for a rectangular grid with 2 rows and 3 columns.
 For a grid of this shape, there are 18 sub-rectangles.